mosimii/aqua-ai/README.md

 # 💧 Aqua-AI: Legionella Risk Monitoring Portal

-Aqua-AI is a real-time AI-powered dashboard that helps facilities monitor conditions contributing to Legionella risk.
-Built with Streamlit, it integrates advanced analytics, visualizations, and LLM-based explanations to support proactive risk management.
+Aqua-AI is a dashboard I built to make Legionella risk monitoring something anyone can actually use, not just engineers or consultants.
+It takes live sensor data, scores the risk, and tells you in plain English whether a station needs attention.
+No spreadsheets, no guesswork.

 ---

-## 🚀 Features

-- 📊 **Sensor Data Overview** - Displays total stations, latest readings, and high-risk counts.
+## What it does

+- 📊 **Overview** - See how many stations you have, how many are flagged, and when the last reading came in.
-- 📍 **Station Explorer** - View historical data per station including temperature, chlorine, pH, and flow.
+- 📍 **Station Explorer** - Pick a station and dig into its history across temperature, chlorine, pH, and flow rate.
-- 📈 **Trends & Risk Bands** - Time-series plots with risk color bands.
+- 📈 **Risk Score Over Time** - One line, one story.
+Green zone means safe, orange means watch it, red means act now.
+- 🎬 **Animated Sensor Trends** - Hit play and watch how readings have changed over time.
+If the line drifts into the red shaded area, that sensor is outside safe limits.
+- 🫧 **Sensor Correlation Explorer** - Temperature and chlorine plotted together.
+Bubbles in the red box mean both are in a bad place at the same time, which is when risk is highest.
-- 🎯 **Radial Gauges** – Interactive gauges for latest readings.
+- 🎯 **Radial Gauges** - At-a-glance gauges showing the latest readings against safe thresholds.
-- 🧠 **Questions and Risk Explanation (RAG)** – GPT-4 explains site risk using contextual data + expert documentation with citations.
+- 🧠 **GPT-4 Risk Q&A** - Ask a question about your station in plain English and get an answer grounded in official guidance from the HSE, CDC, and GOV.UK.
+Not generic AI waffle, actual regulatory references.
-- 🔀 **Stations Comparison** – Compare two or more stations across key metrics and trends.
+- 🔀 **Compare Stations** - Put two or more stations side by side across every metric.
-- 📥 **Download Reports** – Export dashboard visuals as PDF.
+- 📥 **Download Reports** - Export everything as a PDF.
-- 🌐 **Sidebar Navigation** – Quick access to all sections with links to Aquatrust resources and training.

 ---

-## 🧠 Powered By

-- **Streamlit** – Rapid UI for data apps
-- **Plotly** – Interactive charts and gauges
-- **LangChain, OpenAIEmbeddings + OpenAI GPT-4** – Risk insight via Retrieval-Augmented Generation (RAG)
-- **ChromaDB** – Vector store for expert guidance documents, from Aquatrust, HSE, WHO
-- **Pandas & Joblib** – Data processing and ML model loading
+## Built with

+Python, Streamlit, Plotly, LangChain, OpenAI GPT-4, ChromaDB, Pandas, Scikit-learn